WaterSmart Business Certification Program

 WaterSmart Business Certification Success Stories

-Read about more EBMUD customers who successfully completed and obtained their WaterSmart Business Certification.
+Read about more EBMUD customers who successfully completed and obtained their WaterSmart Business Certification in 2013.

 The program is open to EBMUD industrial, commercial, and institutional customers, including commercial landscape irrigators.
 Businesses and institutions can apply for certification at any time throughout the year.
 Assessments include water uses in offices and retail trade, food service and hospitality, cleaning and wash down, cooling, industrial process water use, and landscape irrigation.